- Instructions for Form 1120-REIT - Introductory Material

 The part of business gifts over $25.

-Expenses of an individual over $2,000, which are allocable to conventions on cruise ships.
+Expenses of an individual over $2,000, that are allocable to conventions on cruise ships.

 The part of luxury water travel not deductible under section 274(m).